Estimate Time6 min

 • Bonds issued by the US Treasury remain among the safest investments despite the downgrade and Treasury yields may rise as a result.

-What's behind the downgrade
+What's behind the credit rating downgrade

-When US debt was downgraded following the 2011 debt-ceiling agreement, one of the reasons ratings agencies gave was the failure of politicians to confront rising debts.
+When the US's credit rating was first downgraded following the 2011 agreement to raise the debt ceiling, one of the reasons ratings agencies gave was the failure of politicians to confront rising debts.
 Not so long ago, members of both political parties expressed concern about the impacts of government debt and spending.
 Many Democrats as well as Republicans supported a constitutional amendment requiring a balanced budget and from 1998 to 2001, congressional Republicans and a Democrat president produced balanced federal budgets.
+But since then, deficit spending that increased borrowing makes possible has continued even in a highly polarized political environment.

 Fidelity Viewpoints